Modi and Putin affirm special relationship as India faces steep US tariffs over Russian oil imports

 “To end the conflict soonest and establish peace permanently, we need to find out a way.
 It’s a call of the entire humanity,” Modi said.

-At the talks, Putin was accompanied by a large delegation that included top government officials.
-Russian state media reported that before sitting down for the formal dialogue, Putin and Modi spoke one-on-one for almost an hour in Aurus, a high-end, Russian-made limousine that Putin regularly brings on foreign trips.
+Putin was accompanied by a large delegation that included top government officials.
+Russian state media reported that before sitting down for their formal meeting, Putin and Modi spoke one-on-one for almost an hour in a Russian-made limousine that Putin regularly takes on foreign trips.

 Moments before the leaders lined up for a group photo, Modi was seen clasping Putin's hand with the gusto of an old friend, bursting into his trademark hearty laughter.
 The moment was infectious as Putin grinned and chuckled, while Chinese President Xi Jinping gave a measured smile.
 The trio, ringed by watchful interlocuters, chatted animatedly for a few seconds.